FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/magazines/record-mirror/1975-03-01-Record-Popswop-Mirror.md

 subtitle: Magazine
 description: besides  we always said Lena Zavaroni could take Shirley Temple for a ride (any time).
 post_description: besides we always said Lena Zavaroni could take Shirley Temple for a ride (any time).
-categories: [Magazines, Record Popswop Mirror, OnThisDay1March]
+categories: [Magazine-Record Popswop Mirror, OnThisDay1March]
 last_modified_at: 1 January 2024
 ---